intel/graph-compiler/docs/benchgc_overview.md

 BenchGC will also be part of the CI test and checking the regular correctness check for each PR.

 ### What can BenchGC provide?
+* Working modes
+  - Correctness
+  - Performance
+  - Tuning
+* Validation scope
-* Single MLIR Op validation
+  - Single MLIR linalg op
+  - Predefined pattern (such as MLP)
-* User-provided MLIR Module validation
+  - MLIR Module provided by user
-* Specified Pattern (MLP, MHA, ...) validation
 * Data filling strategy
   - Benchdnn filling strategy (mainly for single op validation)
   - Common distribution filling
-  - Load a pytorch tensor dump file
+  - Load from pytorch dump
 * Result comparison strategy
   - Benchdnn compare strategy (mainly for single op validation)
   - User defined threshold